kaihendry/dabase.com/content/blog/code-editing-2022.md

 2. In your pre-commit hook (e.g. `npx mrm@2 lint-staged` with husky / prettier / eslint)
 3. In your Code Pipeline

-The idea is to "shift left" and catch potential issues as early as possible, yet re-iterate the checks throughout the code lifecycle.
+The idea is to "shift left" and catch issues as early as possible, yet re-iterate the checks throughout the code lifecycle.

 <abbr title="Software composition analysis">SCA</abbr> is probably best automated
 as part of your Code Pipeline, e.g. 'npm audit --audit-level=critical`.